 - We buy Halloween costumes at 75% for next year (lets hope the kids will still want to be what they bought!)

 - Candies removed from the holiday bag can be great for other holidays.
 This year, I opted to buy pumpkin shaped candies for my family.
 They will taste the same and I’m sure they won’t mind.
 If they do, well no candy for them!

 - Kisses are great at Christmas to use the silver for New Years, the red for Valentines and the green for St. Patrick’s Day.

-- Black Friday deals, we bought items for up coming birthdays (and birthday count down box).
+- Black Friday deals, we buy items for up coming birthdays (and birthday count down box).

 - New Year’s – black items, gold and silver – Find hats, blow horns and noise makers.
 You can reuse the 20XX items for open house graduation parties, so get those glasses, plates, napkins etc on cheap.
 Perfect for a photo booth for graduations.

 - Valentine’s Day – items that are red, pink and white.
 Find hearts, gift bags and candy.
 Use them for Mother’s day, Weddings (all things lovey dovey times), Mother’s Day or Father’s Day candy.
 Buy Valentine cards after Valentines for .37 for next year for your kids to hand out.
 Cookie sprinkles!
 More Valentine’s ideas.

 - St. Patrick’s Day – green items.
 Find horse shoes, clovers, gold coins, all things Irish!
 The coin candy would be great for Christmas, wedding favors.
 Horse Shoes could be given for wedding favors.